nss-evening-cohort-8/bangazon-inc/orientation/exercises/01_LISTS.md

 > **Ref:** [List of Solar System probes](https://en.wikipedia.org/wiki/List_of_Solar_System_probes)

-1. Create another list containing dictionaries.
-Each dictionary will hold the name of a spacecraft that we have launched, and the name of the planet that it has visited.
-If it visited more than one planet, just pick one.
+1. Create another dictionary that will hold the name of a spacecraft that we have launched, and a list of names of the planets that it has visited.
+Remember that `List` is a Type just like native types (such as `string`, `int`, & `bool`) and your custom types (such as `Movie`, `Dog`, and `Food`).
+They can be passed to anything, like a dictionary, as a Type.
-1. Iterate over your list of planets from above, and inside that loop, iterate over the list of dictionaries.
+1. Iterate over your list of planets from above, and inside that loop, iterate over the dictionary.
 Write to the console, for each planet, which satellites have visited which planet.

 ```sh
 Mars: Viking, Opportunity, Curiosity